Inclusive Federated Learning Through Compliance-Weighted Noise Allocation in Healthcare AI: Experimental Setup

-\textbf{Experimental Setup.} Experiments were conducted with a batch size of 32, 50 FL training rounds, a learning rate of 0.001, and images resized to $128\times128$.
+We evaluated our compliance-aware differential privacy framework on the PneumoniaMNIST (5,856 samples) and BreastMNIST (780 samples) datasets under multiple experimental configurations with varying compliance distributions.
+Experiments were conducted with a batch size of 32, 50 FL training rounds, a learning rate of 0.001, and images resized to 128x128.
 Each FL round included 3 local epochs per client, followed by 1 epoch on the aggregator dataset (at the server) using noise-injected client updates before global aggregation.
-This allows the model to adapt to perturbed updates, improving stability and convergence (see Algo~\ref{psuedo}).
-A total of 61 experiments (Table \ref{tab:combined_results}) were performed, including an additional data quality experiment \ref{Data_Q_exp}.
-The dataset was split into 16 client subsets, with one for aggregator training with DP and another for global evaluation.
+This allows the model to adapt to perturbed updates, improving stability and convergence (see Algorithm 1).
+A total of 65 experiments were performed, including an additional data quality experiment.
+The datasets were split into 16 client subsets, with one for aggregator training with DP and another for global evaluation.
 Vanilla FL used the same FL rounds and learning rate but excluded DP and compliance.
+A detailed description of the experimental settings is given in Table 1.